Javalava76/interviewquestions/README.md

 # interview questions app

-view the app at https://philmao.github.io/interviewquestions/index.html

-(LinkedIn has been disabled by team leader)
+view the app at https://philmao.github.io/interviewquestions/index.html ** (update: LinkedIn has been disabled by the team leader in above link and app is no longer functioning)

 # VIEW MY WORK ON THE FIRST TWO PAGES AT https://youtu.be/aG7Qyrl4r9U